In the last chapter, we saw how to update a task. In this chapter we'll see how

 -

-Once a response is received for the DELETE
+Once a response is received for the DELETE request a notification should be

 displayed with a success message or error message depending upon the response